 (1) Used to solicit money or property unless such money or property will be used solely to solicit the vote of the members in an election to be held by their corporation.

 (2) Used for any purpose which the user does not reasonably and in good faith believe will benefit the corporation.

 (3) Used for any commercial purpose or purpose in competition with the corporation.

 (4) Sold to or purchased by any person.

-.
+Penalty for Misuse.
 Any person who misuses a membership list is liable for any damage caused by the misuse, including punitive damages for a fraudulent or malicious misuse.
 (Corp.
+Code §8338(b).)

-.)
+Denial of Request.
+If a demand is made by a single member and the association believes the demand is for an improper purpose, the board may deny the member access to the list.
+(Corp.
+Code §8330(b)(1).)
 If the demand is made by an authorized number of members, and the board believes the demand is for an improper purpose, it can petition the court for an order setting aside the demand.
 (Corp.
-Code §8331(a)
+Code §8331(a).)